 “We just worry about too much, that's all,” offered Luna.
 “With so much going on, it's getting harder and harder to take risks anymore, so some of us just feel like we can never be too careful.”

 “Well I must thank you all for being honest with me, at least,” McGonagall said.
 “However, I kneed you to know that, before I make a decision here, I carefully consider all of the options and view it from every angle before I make it final.
 I personally questioned both Draco and Roxi before I allowed either of them to step one foot into this room tonight.
 And as for Saleena, do you really think I would send her out on a her first mission for us alone if I did not trust her?
 I interviewed her properly before I made her a member of this Order, and I am completely confident that she can do the job I am sending her on.”

 “And we believe you,” Lupin said.

-Remus too got up and kissed his wife.
-“I gotta go too, honey,” he said.
-“It's my night to patrol and it looks like I'm going to be working by myself tonight.
-I don't expect that Charlie and Bill will be up for much tonight.”
+Once Saleena was gone, Remus too got up and kissed his wife.
+“It looks like I need to get going now too, dear” he said.
+“It's my night to patrol, and it looks like I'm going to be working alone tonight, because I don't expect that Charlie and Bill will be up for much after this.”

-“Just be careful Remus,” she urged him.
-“Please!
-I'll stay here and make sure that Molly is okay.
-I want to be here for her if she needs any help with anything around the house.
-I don't think she'll be up for much cleaning for the next few days.”
+“Just please be careful Remus,” she urged him.
+“I'll stay here and make sure that Molly is okay.
+Someone needs to be here to help her around the house for the next few days, as I don't think that she'll be up for much either.”

 Previous Chapter Next Chapter